Nonparametric Regression in Nonstandard Spaces: Simulation

-Next we want to investigate the nonparametric methods \texttt{LocGeo}, \texttt{LocFre}, \texttt{TriGeo}, \texttt{TriFre}.
 We test two different regression functions $t\mapsto m_t$.
 The first one, named \textit{simple} has angles $t\mapsto (\frac14\pi, \frac12 + 2\pi t)$, see \autoref{fig:nonparam:closed}.
-This seems to be a straight line in the Mercator projection but is a curved function on the sphere and cannot be estimated well by the parametric methods of the previous subsection.
+This seems to be a straight line in the Mercator projection but is a curved function on the sphere and cannot be approximated well by a single geodesic.
 This \textit{simple} curve is periodic.
+Moreover, it can be written as $t \mapsto \Exp(p, \sin(2\pi t) v_1 + \cos(2\pi t) v_2)$ with the appropriated choices of $p \in \mb S^2, v_1, v_2 \in \ms T_p \mb S^2$.
+Thus, this curve lies in the model space of \texttt{OrtGeo} if $N\geq2$.
+Recall that we fixed $N=3$.
 The second curve is described by $t\mapsto (\frac18\pi + \frac34\pi t, \frac12 + 3\pi t)$.
 Again this curve is not geodesic.
 It \textit{spirals} around the sphere, see \autoref{fig:nonparam:open}, and is not periodic.
-To estimate nonperiodic functions with \texttt{TriGeo} and \texttt{TriFre}, which require periodicity, we copy the data and append it in reverse order to estimate the periodic function
+To estimate nonperiodic functions with \texttt{OrtGeo} and \texttt{OrtFre}, which require periodicity, we copy the data and append it in reverse order to estimate the periodic function

 This may lead to boundary effects.